randysuen1991/ClassifierAndRegressor/README.md

 In this repository, I store some base codes for the other repositories.

 ## Two step classifier
-In general, there are at least two cpu in modern computers, so I would use concurrent.futures module (https://docs.python.org/3/library/concurrent.futures.html) to accelerate the speed of the training process of it.
+It reduce the dimension of the data in two steps, so that the precision of the classification would be higher.<\br>
 For detail, please refer to my master thesis.